adfresca/sdk-ios/README.md

 ### Marketing Moment

-A Marketing Moment means the moment you want to engage with your users.
-For example, you may need to deliver the message when the user completes a quest or enters an item store.
-You will be able to use it with the [custom parameters](#custom-parameter) so you can deliver the personalized and targeted message at a specific moment in real time.
+A Marketing Moment is where and when to engage your users.
+For example, you may need to deliver the message when the user completes a quest or enters into the in-app store.
+You can deliver the personalized and targeted message at a specific moment in real time.

 To implement codes, simply call load method with passing marketing moment's index.
-You can get the marketing moment's index in our [Dashboard](https://admin.adfresca.com): 1) Select a App 2) In 'Overview' menu, click 'Settings - Marketing Moment' button.
+You can get the marketing moment's index in our [Dashboard](https://admin.adfresca.com): 1) Select an App 2) In 'Overview' menu, click 'Settings - Marketing Moment' button.

 You will call the method after the moment has happened in the app.